Partners in Scholarship

 St. Louis Church Choir

-The St. Louis Choir is an all-volunteer ensemble that rehearses each Thursday evening and leads the musical worship at 11:00 am each Sunday, September through June.
+The St. Louis Choir is an all-volunteer ensemble.
 Its repertoire covers nine centuries of sacred music and nearly every style of western composition.
 In past years, members of the choir have performed with the Buffalo Philharmonic Orchestra, Ars Nova Musicians, and Camerata di Sant’ Antonio Chamber Orchestra.

 For more information, visit: stlouisrcchurch.org/life-at-st-louis/choir